 We can help with course building

 We can help you with the work, too.
-We have 12 intern students (meet the Interns!) this summer who are ready and willing to help you!
+3 FASE work study students are working with the EdTech Office and they are ready and willing to help you!
 They can help you build course elements, test activities, edit your videos, or simply provide a priceless student perspective (Book a 30-minute Student Re(View) consult now!).
 If you're pre-recording content, see if our remote editing process would work for you (we do the editing!).